dcourtois/clarisse_toolkit/Readme.md

 ============

-This repository is a collection of some useful (hopefully) Python scripts to use in [Clarisse](https://www.isotropix.com/) Following is a few paragraphs giving a bit more details on how to use the [Clarissde SDK documentation](https://clarissewiki.com/olympus/sdk/index.html) and understand a few key things that can help developing Python scripts for Clarisse.
+This repository is a collection of some useful (hopefully) Python scripts to use in [Clarisse](https://www.isotropix.com/) Following is a few paragraphs giving a bit more details on how to use the [Clarisse SDK documentation](https://clarissewiki.com/olympus/sdk/index.html) and understand a few key things that can help developing Python scripts for Clarisse.

 Contributing